 Recreation areas are disbursed throughout the site.
-However, the parcel table on the cover sheet of the PPS does not designate the parcels identified for on-site recreation areas.
+However, the parcel table on the cover sheet of the PPS does not designate the parcels proposed for on-site recreation areas.
 Comparing the Open Space and Recreation Exhibit and the PPS, Parcels B, C, C2, A3, G1, G3, I1, K3, L, O1, R2, R3, and X1 were identified as locations for on-site recreation facilities.
 Some of these parcels (Parcel B, G1, G3, I1, and R2) are also identified as locations for SWM facilities, and therefore, may not be appropriate for providing sufficient areas for recreation.
-It is noted that the clubhouse is conceptually located south of the Potomac Electric Power Company (PEPCO) right-of-way, which divides the subject property.
+Staff note that the clubhouse is conceptually located south of the Potomac Electric Power Company (PEPCO) right-of-way, which divides the subject property.
 This location for the clubhouse would be accessible by the northern portion of the subdivision through the intervening PEPCO property via a trail, or by vehicle via the portion of the subdivision accessed from MD 373.
-The PPS does not designate the recreation areas associated with each specific recreation facility, except for the location of the clubhouse.
+The PPS does not designate the recreation areas associated with each specific proposed facility, except for the location of the clubhouse.
 The details of the on-site recreation facilities, including location, will be further evaluated at the time of SDP.
-The disbursement of recreation facilities for convenient accessibility of the residents shall be maintained and continue to meet the mandatory dedication of parkland requirement, in accordance with the Park and Recreation Facilities Design Guidelines
+The disbursement of recreation facilities for convenient accessibility of the residents should be maintained and continue to meet the mandatory dedication of parkland requirement, in accordance with the Park and Recreation Facilities Design Guidelines.

-Based on the preceding findings, the provision of mandatory dedication of parkland will be met through the provision of on-site recreational facilities, in accordance with Section 24-135(b).
+Based on the preceding findings, staff find the provision of mandatory dedication of parkland should be met through the provision of on-site recreational facilities, in accordance with Section 24-135(b), subject to the conditions recommended in this technical staff report.

-9. Transportation-This PPS was reviewed for conformance with the MPOT, the master plan, and the prior Subdivision Regulations to provide the appropriate transportation facilities.
+Transportation-This PPS was reviewed for conformance with the MPOT, the master plan, and the prior Subdivision Regulations to provide the appropriate transportation recommendations.